bobycx/tick-cli/README.md

 ## License
-This project, ThePontifex, is under an MIT license.
+This project, tick-cli, is under an MIT license.
 See [LICENSE](https://github.com/bobsyc/tick-cli/blob/master/LICENSE) for more information.